+, • • Answered 22

-- 1 None
+П None 5

-- Great park as it is currently.
-Concrete ping pong tables were prototyped at the WCCT in Alpena; it would be a lot of fun to include on at this park for a little physical activity.
+2 Great park as it is currently.
+Concrete ping a little physical activity. /.
+Concrete ping rere prototyped at he WCCT in Alpena; pong tables were prototyped at the WCCT in Alpena; it would be a lot of fun to include on at this park for include on at this park for

-- 3 None
+m None

-- 4 It's a nice park
+4 It's a nice park

-- 5 None
+5 None

-- This is a nice place to enjoy nature.
+9 This is a nice place to enjoy nature.
 I'd not do much to "improve it" as sometimes just a place to sit & just Be is all we need.
 It is not intended as a playground for kids.
-Rather a place to enjoy being outside & where you can sit & visit with others or just be there.
+Rather a place to enjoy being outside & where you can sit & visit with others or just be there. / nature.
+I'd not er a place to enjo do much to " yy being outsic improve it" as som de & where you car times just a place to sit & visit with othe sit & just Be is all we neers or just be there. ed.
+It is not intended as ъ

-- 7 This is such a gorgeous park, I don't think it needs any improvements.
+7 This is such a gorgeous park, I don't think it needs any improvements. k, I don't think i t needs any in provements.

-- 8 None
+∞ None

-- 9 Never use it.
+6 Never use it.

-- 10 More greenery
+10 More greenery

-- 11 The park is small, but more seating might be beneficial.
-My daughter's best friend lives two houses from the park and they enjoy just sitting around and talking.
+11 The park is small, but more seating might and talking. oe beneficial.
+I My daughter's best friend lives two hou be beneficial.
+My daughter's best friend lives two houses from the park and they enjoy just sitting around y enjoy just sitting arou pu

-- 12 Nothing; this place is perfect
+12 Nothing; this place is perfect t

-- 13 NA
+13 NA

-- 14 None.
+14 None.
 Maybe some events.

-- 15 More seating for music
+15 More seating for music

-- 16 Not sure
+16 Not sure

-- 17 Engagement with the space through community events that are marketed because it's such a pretty and underrated park!
+17 Engagement with the space through community events that are marketed because it's such a pretty and underrated park! e through comn unity events that are marketed ecause it's such a pr etty and underrated park!

-- 18 Is it really used by anyone?
+18 Is it really used by anyone?

-- 19 Pets out.
+19 Pets out.

-- 20 None
+20 None

-- 21 Night lighting
+21 Night lighting

-- 22 parking could be different
+22 parking could be different